cits5501/cits5501.github.io/src/faq.md

 For CITS5501/CITS3501 learning activities the following Unit Coordinator permissions apply for the use of AI tools:

 - **Online tests:** You **may not use AI tools** in the tests.
 Using AI tools in a test or project is depriving yourself of the opportunity to get honest feedback on your own competencies and abilities.
 In the final exam for the unit, you will not have access to AI tools, so you will have to know how to write code or English answers yourself.
 Using AI tools for previous assessments may result in your having a lack of practice at doing so.
 - **Group Project:** You **may use AI tools** to generate **up to 25%** of the code for your project.
 You **must include a human evaluation** (code review and tests) for any AI-generated code you use.
 AI-generated code must also be **acknowledged with an in-code comment**.
 Note that almost all of the marks in the project are for your ability to design and evaluate of software quality rather than generate code (AI generated or not).
 - **Labs:** You are strongly recommended to try to do the lab exercises **without AI-assistance**.
 Sitting with a problem that you can't solve immediately is a very important step for learning.
 Use your lecture notes, work with a partner, walk through the problem with your facilitator.
 You **may use AI tools** to check or explain your answers later.
 - **Self-study:** You **are encouraged to use AI tools** to help you review and study Software Testing and Quality Assurance topics.
-See [Sydney AI for Learners[(https://canvas.sydney.edu.au/courses/51655) for some excellent resources on learning with AI.
+See [Sydney AI for Learners](https://canvas.sydney.edu.au/courses/51655) for some excellent resources on learning with AI.

-- **Exam:**  Paper-based written exam.  **No AI tools permitted**.
-See the Assessment page for more details.
+- **Exam:**  Paper-based written exam.  **No AI tools are permitted**.
+See the [Assessment](/assessment) page for more details.

 ### Wouldn't the use of ChatGPT or similar AI tools help ensure the accuracy of code or English answers?